Octoberfest7/OSEP-Tools/README.md

 sql.exe - x64 application for exploitation of linked SQL servers.
 Has functionality for use with InstallUtil AppLocker bypass.

-pscradle.docm - Word doc with caeser cipher encoding that calls powershell download cradle.
+Word_pscradle.docm - Word doc with caeser cipher encoding that calls powershell download cradle.
 Use with vbobfuscate.ps1 to generate and replace obfuscated text in pscradle.docm.
+This uses WMI dechaining, so still use x64 shellcode even if you are targeting x86 word!

 vbobfuscate.ps1 - ps1 to generate caeser cipher code for pscradle.
 Make sure offsets match for encrypt/decrypt.
 First output is download cradle, last is app name for app name check before running.